The Forfeiture Rule

 If you believe that you have been unfairly treated or left out of a Will, we can help

-The Forfeiture Rule and Contested Wills (NSW)
+The Forfeiture Rule and Contested Wills in Sydney, NSW

 While receiving financial security through an inheritance after a loved one’s passing can ease the burden of grief, disputes can arise when someone challenges the terms of the will.
 In New South Wales, the concept of the forfeiture rule adds another layer of complexity to contested wills.
 Our contesting a will solicitors at Szabo & Associates can ensure you understand the forfeiture rule, its implications for contesting wills in NSW, and how to navigate these situations effectively.